jhudsl/OTTR_Quizzes/quizzes/quiz_ch1.md

 o) A second optional incorrect answer here

 {choose-answers: 4}
 ?
-Second question to ask goes here.?
+Second question to ask goes here?

 C) One correct answer here marked with a "C"
 C) A second correct answer here